Mitsubishi Heavy Industries: Energy

 The nuclear business of MHI operates facilities in the cities of Kobe and Takasago in Hyogo Prefecture and in Yokohama, Kanagawa Prefecture.
-It also operates a nuclear fuel manufacturing plant in Tōkai, Ibaraki which processes 440 Metric tons of Uranium per year.
+It also operates a nuclear fuel manufacturing plant in Tōkai, Ibaraki which processes 440 metric tons of Uranium per year.

 MHI has also developed the Mitsubishi APWR design.
 MHI has also signed a memorandum of understanding with Areva for the establishment of a joint venture, Atmea, for their next reactor design ATMEA1.

 MHI has also been selected as the core company to develop a new generation of Fast Breeder Reactors (FBR) by the Japanese government.
 After that announcement was made, MHI established a new company, Mitsubishi FBR Systems, Inc. (MFBR) specifically for the development and realization of FBR technology, starting what is likely to be the most aggressive corporate venture into FBR and Generation IV reactor technology.

+In 2011, Mitsubishi launched the Type-J gas turbines.
+These turbines were Mitsubishi's first combined-cycle gas turbines in the 1700°C-class, and also the first to surpass 60% operational efficiency.
+A key factor was the use of single-crystal turbine blades (MGA1700 alloy), which are considerably stronger than multi-crystal blades due to the lack of grain boundaries.
+In addition, the thermal barrier coating (TBC) of the blades have been improved, with the new thermally sprayed ceramic coating offering higher porosity and thus lower thermal conductivity than sintered materials.
+These upgrades allow for an inlet temperature of 1600 Celsius.

 As of 2015, MHI was developing a $15.8 billion nuclear power plant in Sinop, Turkey in partnership with Itochu and Engie, which would be its first overseas nuclear project.
 The deal has been officially scrapped in January 2020, after the feasibility of the project was doubted.

 MHI unsuccessfully attempted to acquire the energy business of Alstom in 2014 in order to develop its service network in Southeast Asia.
 MHI remains interested in acquisitions in the crude oil and gas sectors as of 2015.
 Following financial difficulties at Areva, MHI announced in 2015 it would make a proposal to take a minority ownership stake in a new entity called inheriting Areva's nuclear reactor business and acquired a 19% stake in the entity in 2017.
 In 2018, the entity has been named Framatome.

 In 2020, MHI eventually acquired Hitachi's gas turbine business unit after the two companies had merged their businesses to form a joint venture.

+Subsidiary Mitsubushi Power manufactures solid-oxide fuel cells (SOFCs) and hybrid SOFC and micro gas turbine Megamie power generation systems.